- When you first launched your e-commerce platform, what kind of feedback did you get from your customers?

 In terms of making the online store more user-friendly, we already did several things – but of course, there’s always room for improvement.
 One thing that is specific to Puratos is that our customers tend to buy the same products over and over again.
 So, since the very first version of the platform, we included the functionality to view customary products and previous orders, to facilitate our client’s task.

 After the first tests, we also realized that different customers give different names to the same product.
-For example, some customers might look for “icing” while others may type “frosting.”
-The problem is that we need to keep the product information section short; thus we cannot add every synonym in the product description.
+For example, some customers might look for “icing” while others may type “frosting”.
+The problem is that we need to keep the product information section short, thus we cannot add every synonym in the product description.
 The solution was to add “invisible” keywords in the product pages to make sure that everyone finds what they are looking for.

 We also had to temporarily remove the search bar from the top of the e-shop homepage.
-Our site is divided into two areas: one public, which only displays core products, and one after logging in, which shows the full list of products.
+Our site is divided into two areas: one public, which only displays core products, and one after logging in, which displays the full list of products.
 Each area has its own search engine.

-During my research on this topic, I came across a lot of content that compared the B2B and B2C e-commerce websites.
+5. During my research on this topic, I came across a lot of content that compared the B2B and B2C e-commerce websites.
 As a B2B e-commerce manager and B2C consumer, what is your input on this?

 I think the main difference between them is the time and mindset.

 When I’m buying for myself, I do it on my own time, so it’s more of a leisurely activity.
-I might not know what I’m looking for exactly, and that’s okay.
+I might not know what I’m looking for exactly and that’s okay.
 That’s part of the experience.

 For example, when our customers are buying chocolate, they might want to know where the cocoa is coming from and how it is produced, as they may also have their own clients asking the same questions.
 When it comes to usage, we sell many types of chocolate: some are more suitable for patisserie, while others may be better for creating chocolate bars.
 We know that some customers will carefully check the composition of each product to make a choice and we need to provide them with this information – all while making sure we keep product descriptions short and easy to understand.

-Thank you for your input.
+6. Thank you for your input.
 Any last tips you want to give to fellow B2B e-commerce professionals?

 As a last note, I think it’s important to find the right balance between giving users too many and too few options.
-Having few choices may lead to frustration, but having many choices may lead users to a choice paradox (they can no longer choose because there are too many possibilities).
+Having few choices may lead to frustration but having many choices may lead users to a choice paradox (they can no longer choose because there are too many possibilities).
 A good example applies to filters.
-If you give users too many categories to choose from, they might complain that their choice is too narrowed down and that they only have three products per category.
+If you give users too many categories to choose from, they might complain that their choice is too narrowed down and that they only have 3 products per category.
 On the other hand, if you only give them three categories to choose from, they will have too many results and may not be able to find what they’re looking for.
 Once again, the magic word is testing.